gitarte/CHEAT-SHEET/node.js/compile-and-install.md

 $ # The rest is pretty much the same as for CentOS
 ```
 ### CENTOS 7.x
-First visit Node.js [home page] and choose version to be download.
+First visit Node.js [home page] and choose version to download.
 I preffer LTS which at the moment is v6.9.1.
-Copy the download link of source code.
+Copy the source code download link.
 In my case it is [this]
 ```sh
 $ yum -y groupinstall "Development Tools"
 $ yum -y install kernel-devel